jiangjiewei/ADK_FVQSAM/README.md

 * Pytorch 1.6.0
 * NVIDIA GPU + CUDA_10.1 CuDNN_7.5

-This repository has been tested on four NVIDIA 2080Ti.
+This repository has been tested on four NVIDIA GeForce RTX 2080Ti.
 Configurations (e.g batch size, image patch size) may need to be changed on different platforms.

 # Installation
 Other packages are as follows: